 - 2 cups red grapes

-- Combine red wine, chicken stock, rosemary and garlic in a large sauce pan.
+- Make the red wine sauce.
+Combine 2 cups red wine, 2 cups chicken stock, 3 sprigs rosemary and3 cloves smashed garlic in a large saucepan.
 Bring to a boil over high heat, then continue cooking until liquid has reduced to about ¾ – 1 cup, about 25 minutes.
 Strain sauce, then set aside.

-- About 30 minutes before cooking, remove lamb from refrigerator to come to room temperature.
+- Bring the lamb to room temperature.
+About 30 minutes before cooking, remove lamb from refrigerator to come to room temperature.
 Place on a plate and pat dry with a paper towel.

-- Preheat oven to 425F.
-Set aside 1 tsp kosher salt and ½ tsp black pepper, then use remaining salt and pepper to season lamb on all sides.
+- Season the lamb on all sides.
+Preheat oven to 425F.
+Set aside 1 tsp Kosher salt and ½ tsp black pepper, then use remaining salt and pepper to season lamb on all sides.

-- Heat oil in a large cast iron or heavy bottom skillet.
+- Sear the lamb.
+Heat oil in a large cast iron or heavy bottom skillet.
 When hot, place lamb meat side down and cook until browned on all sides, about 10 minutes.
 Remove and let cool slightly.

-- Place panko, goat cheese, rosemary, garlic, remaining kosher salt and black pepper in a small bowl.
+- Make the goat cheese breadcrumb mixture.
+Place 1 cup panko breadcrumbs, 4oz goat cheese, 1 Tbsp rosemary, 2 Tbsp garlic, remaining Kosher salt and 1 tsp black pepper in a small bowl.
 Use a spatula or spoon to combine ingredients until well incorporated.

-- Use a pastry brush or spoon to spread Dijon mustard evenly on meat.
+- Cook the rack of lamb.
+Use a pastry brush or spoon to spread 1 tsp Dijon mustard evenly on meat.
 Use hands to press goat cheese-panko mixture firmly on top of rack of lamb.
 Return lamb to cast iron skillet.
 Surround lamb with 2 cups of red grapes and a few sprigs of fresh rosemary.
 Cook for 25 minutes, or until lamb has reached an internal temperature of 120-125F (for medium rare).

-- Cover loosely with aluminum foil, then allow meat to rest 8-10 minutes.
+- Rest, then cut and serve.
+Cover loosely with aluminum foil, then allow meat to rest 8-10 minutes.
 Lamb will continue cooking and internal temperature will rise 5-10 degrees more.
 When ready, cut into single or double chops and serve with a sprinkle of flaky sea salt, roasted grapes, and red wine sauce.